Lingua franca: Russian

-Russian is in use and widely understood in Central Asia and the Caucasus, areas formerly part of the Russian Empire and Soviet Union.
-Its use remains prevalent in many post-Soviet states.
-Russian has some presence as a minority language in the Baltic states and some other states in Eastern Europe, as well as in pre-opening China.
+In addition to being the largest native language in Europe, Russian is widely spoken and understood in Central Asia and the Caucasus, areas formerly part of the Russian Empire and the Soviet Union.
+Its use still predominates in many post-Soviet states.
+Russian is present as a minority language in the Baltic states, Moldova, and Ukraine.
+In Belarus, Russian is the second official language and is used much more widely than Belarusian.
 It remains the official language of the Commonwealth of Independent States.
 Russian is also one of the six official languages of the United Nations.
 Since the collapse of the Soviet Union, its use has declined in post-Soviet states.
-Parts of the Russian speaking minorities outside Russia have either emigrated to Russia or assimilated into their countries of residence by learning the local language, which they now prefer to use in daily communication.
+Some members of Russian-speaking minorities outside Russia have either emigrated to Russia or become more integrated into their countries of residence, often learning the local language and, in some cases, using it more frequently in daily communication.

-For contrast, in Central European countries that after the Second World War were included in the Soviet Union's sphere of influence, the Russian language was used only as Eastern Bloc's language of internal political communication.
-There are no Russian minorities in these countries, in schools the primary foreign language is English and nowadays the Russian language practically does not exist.
+Unlike the former Soviet republics, in the Central European countries that fell under Soviet occupation and influence after World War II, Russian was taught in schools as a compulsory foreign language, and its practical use was limited to international communication within the Eastern Bloc.
+Russian-speaking minorities in these countries were very small or nonexistent, so after the collapse of the Eastern Bloc, English completely replaced Russian as the international language.